dhutapratama/docs/database-testing.md

 <a name="model-factories"></a>
 ## Model Factories

 When testing, you may need to insert a few records into your database before executing your test.
-Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a set of default attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using [model factories](/docs/{{version}}/eloquent-factories).
+Instead of manually specifying the value of each column when you create this test data, Lets allows you to define a set of default attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using [model factories](/docs/{{version}}/eloquent-factories).

 To learn more about creating and utilizing model factories to create models, please consult the complete [model factory documentation](/docs/{{version}}/eloquent-factories).
 Once you have defined a model factory, you may utilize the factory within your test to create models: